 - Wet age-related macular degeneration (AMD).
-With wet AMD, blood vessels form and leak fluid and blood under your macula.
-(Your macula is the center part of your retina.)
+Wet AMD involves blood vessels forming and leaking fluid and blood under your macula (the center part of your retina).

 - Diabetic macular edema.
-With diabetic macular edema, you have fluid buildup in your macula.
-This condition is a complication of diabetes.
+Diabetic macular edema causes fluid buildup in your macula.

 - Diabetic retinopathy.
-With diabetic retinopathy, your retina is affected.
-(Your retina is the part of the eye that allows you to see.)
-This condition is also a complication of diabetes.
+Diabetic retinopathy affects your retina (the part of the eye that allows you to see).

-- Myopic choroidal neovascularization (mCNV).
-With mCNV, abnormal blood vessels form in the back of the eye in people with nearsightedness.
-(With nearsightedness, you have trouble seeing things that are far away.)
+- Myopic choroidal neovascularization (mCNV). mCNV involves atypical blood vessels forming in the back of the eye in people with nearsightedness.

-To learn more about these conditions and how Lucentis is used for them, see the “What is Lucentis used for?” section below.
+To learn more about the uses of Lucentis, see the “What is Lucentis used for?” section below.

 Keep in mind that side effects of a drug can depend on:

 - other health conditions you have